-The structure of the soil is in reference to how the inorganic elements such as sand, silt and clay coalesce with organics like compost and humus.
-Together, they create aggregates, or groups of loosely composed particles bound by compost and earthworms.
+The structure of the soil is in reference to how the inorganic elements such as sand, silt, and clay coalesce with organics like compost and humus.
+Together, they create aggregates or groups of loosely composed particles bound by compost and earthworms.
 This creates a “crumbly” textured soil ideal for drainage and water retention and is easier to work.
 This lightened soil also allows tender young roots to penetrate the surface more easily.
-The addition of compost, specifically to soils which are heavily clayed or overly sandy, will result in a healthier overall substructure that will also allow air to circulate.
+The addition of compost, specifically to soils that are heavily clayed or overly sandy, will result in a healthier overall substructure that will also allow air to circulate.

-Another advantage of using compost is in its prevention of erosion.
+Another advantage of using compost is its prevention of erosion.
 Compost loosens tightly bound particles in clay or silt, allowing roots to easily spread and thereby impeding erosion.
-Hand in hand with the prevention of erosion, compost also increases soil’s ability to retain water and decrease runoff by encouraging healthy root systems.
-A five percent increase in organic material will quadruple the water holding capacity of soil.
-Decreasing water runoff helps to protect our waters by thwarting pollution from fertilizer, pesticides and general soil runoff.
+Hand in hand with the prevention of erosion, compost also increases soil’s ability to retain water and decreases runoff by encouraging healthy root systems.
+A five percent increase in organic material will quadruple the water holding capacity of the soil.
+Decreasing water runoff helps to protect our waters by thwarting pollution from fertilizer, pesticides, and general soil runoff.

 How Compost Aids in Nutrient Retention

-As compost rots, some materials break down more rapidly than others, in effect becoming a sort of slow release fertilizer.
+As compost rots, some materials break down more rapidly than others, in effect becoming a sort of slow-release fertilizer.
 The greater variety of ingredients in the compost, the greater variety of nutrients will be released.
-Amending the soil with compost will also neutralize both acidic and alkaline soils, bringing the bringing the pH levels to an ideal range levels to an ideal range for nutrient absorption by plants.
+Amending the soil with compost will also neutralize both acidic and alkaline soils, bringing the pH levels to an ideal range for nutrient absorption by plants.